Lance1o7/interception-caps2esc-hjkl-arrow/README.md

 # interception-caps2esc-hjkl-arrow

-Mostly you're here because you use vim/neovim or need vim like bindings.
+Mostly you're here because you use vim/neovim or need vim like bindings instead of arrow keys.
 Hence no boilerplate.

 ## Why?